- What should the customer know about your pricing (e.g., discounts, fees)?

 - What is your typical process for working with a new customer?

 For weddings, meeting the couple ahead of time to get a sense of who they are and how they relate to each other is a valuable step.
-I am happy to advise on setting up a ceremony and helping to write the vows if that is needed.
+I am always happy to advise on how a ceremony can unfold, and helping to write vows that resonate for the couple, if that is needed.
+My guiding principle is that this is your day, and should reflect who you are as people; my role is to reduce your stress.
 For meditation, I will ascertain what style the person or group is most interested in, and will shape my instruction accordingly.
 I can accommodate for whatever setting is available, whether it be chairs around a conference table, traditional cushions, or taking a group outdoors to sit in the open air.

 - What education and/or training do you have that relates to your work?

 I have fifteen years of residential zen training at San Francisco Zen Center, including five years of intense monastic training at Tassajara, and many silent retreats.
-Important steps on the path have been ordaining as a priest in 2009, and training as head monk in 2012. ----- I have been leading groups and teaching for almost ten years.
+Important steps on the path have been ordaining as a priest in 2009, and training as head monk in 2012, marking my transition to becoming a teacher. ----- I have been leading groups and teaching for more than a dozen years.
 I co-led Zen Center's Coming of Age program for seventh grade boys; co-founded and led the thriving Young Urban Zen group at Zen Center.
-I have given talks to groups ranging from four people to more than a hundred, have taught workshops at Zen Center, Green Gulch, Tassajara, Santa Cruz, and in England on regular visits; I have met with many students individually as well as in ongoing groups. ----- More recently I have been leading regular groups and offering one-off sessions at tech companies, start-up spaces, colleges, high schools and middle schools, yoga studios, retreat centers and the county jail, where I volunteered to teach meditation a couple of times a month.
+I have given talks to groups ranging from four people to more than a hundred, have taught workshops at Zen Center, Green Gulch, Tassajara, Santa Cruz, and in England on regular visits; I have met with many students individually as well as in ongoing groups. ----- More recently I have led regular groups and offering one-off sessions at large corporations, tech companies, start-up spaces, colleges, high schools and middle schools, yoga studios, retreat centers, and the county jail, where I volunteered to teach meditation a couple of times a month before the pandemic.